MoNorouzi23/Airbnb_analysis/README.md

 **Project Website:**

-This project aims to perform statistical analyses on the listing with New York City Airbnb listings from 2019 dataset and develop a forecasting algorithm to forecast the price of the property .
+This project aims to perform statistical analyses on the listing with New York City Airbnb listings from 2019 dataset and develop a forecasting algorithm to forecast the price of the property.
 Airbnb could use this sort of model to predict how popular future listings might be before they are posted, perhaps to help guide hosts create more appealing listings.

 ## 📘 Data Source